 One fateful day I bought a road bike as a trainer, because riding pavement in the winter on a mountain bike was a drag.
 It was a used Lemond Tete de Course I got a good deal on, and it’s still the bike that has my heart, long after it cracked its downtube and had to be put down.
 I spend most of my time now on a Trek Madone 6.2, which the company magnanimously gave me when the Lemond died.

 I can’t say I loved road riding out of the gate.
 But it grew on me, and after a while I didn’t mountain bike any more.
 I did some years where I rode 6000+ miles a year, but after I had done it I decided it really wasn’t the way I wanted to do the sport.
 Now I ride fewer miles, ride harder when I ride, and travel a lot more.
 A bike for me is primarily a tool for getting me out on the road and exploring new country.
 I do the local rides solely to stay in shape for my rides elsewhere.
 I’ve always preferred driving for three hours to get to a great/new ride to just climbing one of our local hills one more time.
 Carbon footprint be damned.
 Hence this website.

-I’ve ridden in Tuscany, Southern Spain, and Provence.
+I’ve ridden in Tuscany, Southern Spain, the Veneto, and Provence.
 In my experience, there is no riding in those places better than the riding we have in California and Oregon.
 Again, hence this website.